Introduction

 • the GOLIATH, ANSTROKE, and SIESTA trials did not indicate a worse outcome with GA compared with CS Comparison of general anesthesia and conscious sedation

-• data from an Italian registry show worse outcomes for patients treated in GA [Cappellari, 2020]
+• data from an Italian registry show worse outcomes for patients treated under GA [Cappellari, 2020]

 • disadvantages of GA:

-• monitor BP every 5 minutes, continuous monitoring of pulse and O2 saturation
+• monitor BP every 5 minutes and continuously monitor pulse and oxygen saturation

-• according to the analysis of MR CLEAN data, optimal SBP appears to be ~ 135 mmHg, and the mean BP during MT was 150 mmHg → see here
+• according to the analysis of MR CLEAN data, optimal SBP appears to be ~ 135 mmHg, and the mean BP during MT should be ~ 150 mmHg → see here

 • RIGHT-2 and MR ASAP trials are currently ongoing